 - 1 to 2 teaspoons sesame seeds or poppy seeds

-- In a bowl, mix together cooked turkey with cheese, cranberry sauce, dressing, parsley and carrot.
-Lay to one side.
+- In a bowl, mix together the cooked turkey, cheese, cranberry sauce, dressing, parsley and carrot.
+Set aside.

 - Place puff pastry on a baking sheet or board.
 Invert a 5-inch bowl over top to create your outline of each hand pie (gently press down).
 Then, cut out (scissors are great for cutting out the circles).
 For each roll of puff pastry, you should get 4 (5-inch) rounds.
 Note: You can discard the excess puff pastry or use for something else.

 - Line a baking sheet with parchment paper.
 Place rounds of puff pastry on there (you may need to use two baking sheets).
 Preheat oven to 375 degrees Fahrenheit.